stevenchadburrow/AcolyteHandPICd32/NES/README.md

 *** NesEmulator.c is my Linux/OpenGL port, but without audio.
 It was made for debugging purposes. ***

 These files contain an NES emulator for the PIC32MZ.
-It currently is running at 216 MHz.
-Most games run at perfect speed at 20 FPS with audio enabled.
-To represent more intensive games, Super Mario Bros 3 was run on both the PIC32MZ and Linux desktop using Mesen for a speed comparison.
-At 20 FPS the PIC32MZ ran about 12% too slow.
-At 12 FPS the PIC32MZ ran about 2% too slow.
+It currently is running at 260 MHz (overclocked from 252 MHz max).
+Most games run at perfect speed at 20 FPS with audio enabled, even Super Mario Bros 3!

 This emulator currently works with the following mappers: NROM, UNROM, CNROM, ANROM, MMC1, and MMC3 (only some implementation).